-After 2 years of surveying efforts, Nepal — and China — will announce the new official height of the world’s tallest mountain.
+After 2 years of surveying efforts and years of deliberation, Nepal and China have announced the new official height of Everest (and guess what, it’s taller!)

 The department conducted four different methods of geological surveys, reported the Kathmandu Post: precise leveling, trigonometric leveling, gravity survey, and GNSS survey.

 Last year, China and Nepal signed an agreement that they would announce the new height together.
 “Mount Sagarmatha/Zhumulangma is an eternal symbol of the friendship between Nepal and China,” read the joint statement.

 While Mt.
 Everest is still the highest peak in the world (measured by its altitude above mean sea level), Mauna Kea in Hawaii is the tallest from base to peak, at over 33,500 feet.